In 2006 I bought a Jeep Liberty CRD (diesel). It has the potential to be a great little SUV, but unfortunately Chrysler quality intervened.

 I had to replace the rear U-joint at 28K miles.
-Another common problem because the U-joint is a few thousands too long for the yoke and the U-joint binds.
+Another common problem because the U-joint is a few thousandths too long for the yoke and the U-joint binds.
 My replacement was tight.
 I'll see how long it lasts.

 At 44K miles the rear brakes were into the rotors and everything had to be replaced.
 The first warning was the sound of metal on metal.
 Every other vehicle I've owned have gotten over 100K miles on the rear brakes.
 Chrysler quality.

 The 2-3 shift on the transmission has been moody for years.
 Sometimes smooth.
 Sometimes it chatters.
 Sometimes it slams into gear.
 Now the 1-2 shift occasionally messes up.
 It clunks then goes straight to third gear and stays there.
 You have to cycle power to clear it.
 Update 2013: I had to have the transmission rebuilt at 55K miles due to bad clutches.
 A local transmission shop rebuilt it with stronger clutches and upgraded pump parts and a Suncoast converter that I supplied.
 I then upgraded the ECU and TCM with programs from Green Diesel Engineering.
 The Jeep drives a lot better now but the whole mess cost me almost $4000.

 In 2012 the right mirror spring broke and the whole mirror housing flopped around.
 In 2013 the left one broke.
 Hopefully the mirror in the replacement won't vibrate like the stock one did.
 When I pointed out the vibrating mirror the dealer blamed it on the spot mirror I had stuck on it.
 Dumbasses.....

 Hell No!
 Junk, junk, junk.
 No wonder they needed a bailout.